bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-7-APIs-and-libraries.rst

 .. mchoice:: attributes_class
     :answer_a: Methods that perform tasks
     :answer_b: Data related to the class stored in variables
-    :answer_c: Interfaces related to the class
+    :answer_c: The arguments of a class
     :answer_d: Packages that contain the class
     :correct: b
     :feedback_a: Incorrect.
-Attributes (or fields) are not methods.
+Attributes are not methods.
     :feedback_b: Correct!
-Attributes (or fields) are data related to the class stored in variables.
+Attributes are data related to the class stored in variables.
     :feedback_c: Incorrect.
-Attributes (or fields) are not interfaces.
+Classes do not have arguments.
     :feedback_d: Incorrect.
-Attributes (or fields) are not packages.
+Attributes are not packages.

-    What are attributes (or fields) in a class?
+    What are attributes of a class?

 .. mchoice:: identify_attribute_method_1